-While emergency workers are easily some of the bravest people who live in our Texas communities, it is imperative that they are not “brave” when it comes to speaking out about their injuries and seeking medical attention.
-After an injury, it is vital for workers to take their turn to ask for help so that they can not only recover their own health, but also return to the job to once again help others.
+While emergency workers are easily some of the bravest people who live in our Texas communities, it is imperative that they are not “brave” when it comes to speaking out about their health issues and seeking medical attention.
+After an injury, it is vital for workers to take their turn to ask for help so that they can not only recover their own health but also return to the job to once again help others.

 Emergency workers are more prone to some injuries than they are to others.
-Specifically, emergency responders at our clinic often visit us because of the following injuries and health issues:
+Specifically, emergency responders at our clinic often visit us because of the following health issues:

 - Head injuries.
-For emergency workers, head injuries are often the result of falls, car accidents, falling objects, physical assaults, and other forms of blunt force trauma.
+These are often the result of falls, car accidents, falling objects, physical assaults, and other forms of blunt force trauma.

 - Neck and back injuries.
-Neck and back injuries can be acute or long-term, often due to lifting mistakes, overuse, improper sitting, or everyday strain.
-Neck and back injuries can also result from one-time on-the-job accidents.
+Such conditions can be acute or long-term, often due to lifting mistakes, overuse, improper sitting, or everyday strain.
+They can also result from one-time on-the-job accidents.

 - Hand and wrist injuries.
 Emergency workers often utilize their hands.
 Some workers may become injured due to repetitive movement and overuse, suffering from tendonitis or carpal tunnel.
 Others may injure their hands in an accident while responding to an emergency.

 - Shoulder injuries.
-Shoulder injuries for emergency workers are often the consequence of regularly hauling heavy equipment, regularly lifting both objects and people, and generally being physical while on the job.
+They are often the consequence of regularly hauling heavy equipment, regularly lifting both objects and people, and generally being physical while on the job.

 - Foot and ankle injuries.
-Foot and ankle injuries are common, especially for police officers and other emergency responders who spend their days on patrol and on their feet.
-Common injuries range from plantar fasciitis (policeman’s heel) to fractured ankles to foot sprains.
+They are especially common for police officers and other emergency responders who spend their days on patrol and on their feet.
+Common health issues range from plantar fasciitis (policeman’s heel) to fractured ankles and foot sprains.

 - Internal injuries.
-These serious injuries may come from trauma faced on the job, such as accidents and assaults, or from traffic accidents while heading to or from the scene of an emergency.
-Internal injuries can include a ruptured spleen, an injured liver, broken ribs, and internal bleeding.
+These serious health issues may come from trauma faced on the job, such as accidents and assaults, or from traffic accidents while heading to or from the scene of an emergency.
+They can include a ruptured spleen, an injured liver, broken ribs, and internal bleeding.

 Emergency responders suffer from a high rate of both fatal and non-fatal workplace injuries.
-What can these workers do themselves to prevent accidents and injuries?
+What can these workers do themselves to prevent accidents?

 - Learn proper lifting techniques.
-All emergency workers, from firefighters to EMS, are often required to carry heavy loads.
+From firefighters to EMS, all workers are often required to carry heavy loads.
 Knowing the proper way to lift is essential to preventing neck and back problems.